First steps

 What if I found a baby bird?

-If itโ€™s a feathered fledgling hopping around, it may be learning to flyโ€”keep pets inside and watch from afar.
+If itโ€™s a feathered fledgling hopping around, it may be learning to fly – keep pets inside and watch from afar.
 If itโ€™s naked or injured, place it in a ventilated box and contact us.
+While we do not rehabilitate birds we will help you assess the situation and provide names of recommended facilities.

 Contain it immediately in a dark box and contact us as soon as possible.
 Cat-related injuries can be life-threatening even when wounds look small.